nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 /// details | A note about namespaces
     type: info
-Namespaces in EDA are used to separate resources into any way you see fit: in a real-life network, you may want to split your fabric resources into regions or functions, for example.
+Namespaces in EDA are used to separate resources in any way you see fit: in a real-life network, you may want to split your fabric resources into regions or functions, for example.
 In the hackathon we have only one namespace -  `eda` - which has been pre-configured in your lab topology.
 ///

-When you are finished, you can press the **Commit** button to commit the transaction[^1] right away which will result in EDA verifying the correctness of the Bridge Domain configuration and...
+When you are finished, you can press the **Commit** button to commit the transaction[^1] right away which will result in EDA verifying the correctness of the Bridge Domain configuration.
 It will store the Bridge Domain resource in the EDA database, but no config will be pushed to the nodes.
 Why, you ask?

-The bridge domain configuration is only pushed to nodes when Bridge Interface resources are created that refer a bridge domain; And since we don't have them yet - EDA does not push anything to the nodes.
+The bridge domain configuration is only pushed to nodes when Bridge Interface resources are created that refer to a bridge domain.
+Since we don't have them yet, EDA does not push anything to the nodes.
 We'll add them in the next step.

 The solution can be found below in YAML format, if you want to refer to it.
 You can copy this yaml object into the right column in the GUI to change your current config.